 We will invite the best three projects to the Award Ceremony that will take place in Marseille (France) on Thursday 16th February, 2017.
 The conference will give you the opportunity to present your project or idea to an international audience of experts, volunteering organisations, and relevant entities/personalities in the field.

-The VALLEY _IMG_3723training in Timisoara took place in May 2016.
+The VALLEY training in Timisoara took place in May 2016.
 Partners and their associates came together to learn and exchange about the core topic of VALLEY: how to integrate young NEETs into volunteering and to offer proof of their competence developments by means of the LEVEL5 validation methodology.

 The programme contained sessions on definitions and specifics of the target group, about multiple volunteering frameworks and settings in which partners work with volunteers, suitable assessment methods for competence developments and ways to apply LEVEL5 and the VALLEY platform for organisers and volunteers.